mottensmann/GCalignR/README.md

 Installing GCalignR:

--   The current release 0.1.0 is on CRAN
+-   The current release 0.1.0 is on CRAN.
+An upate will be released soon!

 ``` r
 install.packages("GCalignR", dependencies = T)
 ```

--   Get the latest development version from GitHub with
+-   We are currently working a lot on the package functionalities and the documentation.
+Get the most recent development version from GitHub with

 ``` r
     if (!("devtools" %in% rownames(installed.packages()))) {